GuestTox/Ohio-Discord/README.md

-# What is ASSCord?
+# What is Ohio discord?

-ASSCord is a discord knock off made with my ass (litterally)
+Discord but from Ohio.

 # Can I use it?